Our Lady of the Conception

 After the church was finished in 1631, Cardinal Antonio Marcello Barberini, who was a member of the Capuchin friars, ordered that the remains of the members of his order be moved from the cemetery to the church’s crypt.

-The bones were to be placed on the walls in a specific way, creating different motifs and designs full of religious symbolism, a site were the friars would come to reflect and pray.
+The bones were to be placed on the walls in a specific way, creating different motifs and designs full of religious symbolism, a site where the friars would come to reflect and pray.

 The crypt is divided into six pocket-sized chapels, decorated with the bones of 4,000 Capuchin friars who died between 1528 and 1870.
 The effect is as shocking as it is macabre.

-As well as the walls covered in individual bones, the chapels also house truely chilling whole skeletons dressed with the Capuchin brown habit.
+As well as the walls covered in individual bones, the chapels also house truly chilling whole skeletons dressed with the Capuchin brown habit.

 Despite what it might seem, the ossuary is an imaginative cult for the dead, which only seeks to demonstrate that the body merely contains the soul.